wailsapp/wails/v3/DEVELOPMENT.md

 ### Updating the runtime

+The runtime is located in `v3/internal/runtime`.
 When the runtime is updated, the following steps need to be taken:

 ```shell
 wails task runtime:build